-These designations are used for identification purposes only.
+The use of these designations is purely for identification purposes.

 The software products provided by PI are subject to the General Software License Terms of Physik Instrumente (PI) SE & Co.
 KG and may contain and/or use third-party software components.
 Further information can be found in the General Software License Terms